makleso6/homebridge-broadlink-heater-cooler/README.md

 | 40 - 59  | medium        |
 | 60 - 79  | high          |
 | 80 - 100 | turbo         |

+## Communication

+Remember that this is not a commercial product, but the result of free labor.

+- If you need help using this plugin, open an issue here on GitHub.
+The more detail the better!
+- If you found a bug, open an issue here on GitHub.
+The more detail the better!
+- If you want to contribute, submit a pull request.
+- If you have suggestions for improvement, you are welcome.